 Plant your Pink Knockout Rose in a sunny location, but this is also one of a very few roses that will grow well in partial shade.
 If you have an area of your garden where you want a rose, but it is a little shady, then this is the rose to choose.
 Once established, it will grow well during regular summers, but it is important to water your bushes during dry periods, as drought will reduce or even stop the continuous flowering.
 This is a versatile plant, and it will grow well in many kinds of soils, even heavy clays.

 The Pink Knockout Rose will grow strongly all the time, as it continues to produce blooms.
-This means that when planting, it is wise to dig into the soil plenty of organic material, like compost or rotted manure.
+This means that when planting, it is wise to dig into the soil plenty of organic material like compost or rotted manure.
 Feed that vigorous growth with rose food, which should be added when planting, and again each spring and in mid-summer.
 Each spring, before the new growth starts, trim your bushes.
 Remove any thin branches right at the bottom of the plant, and trim the others so that they are between 6 to 12 inches long.
 Cut back to an outward-facing bud.
 Very soon, you will see strong shoots emerging, and your roses will be back in bloom in just a few weeks.

+The Pink Knockout Rose is protected by patent, so it must be produced under license directly from plants guaranteed to be the correct variety.
+Our trees are grown from stem pieces of these closely-guarded plants.
+That way every tree is identical to the original.
+Don’t settle for any old ‘pink’ rose – if it doesn’t say ‘Pink Knockout®’, then it won’t be this fabulous rose.
 If you want roses, but don’t want the work most of them need, then the Pink Knockout Rose is for you.
-We have a good supply from a top-rate grower, but the demand for these plants is extraordinary, and our stocks will not last.
-Order now – they will be gone very soon.
+We have a good supply from a top-rate grower, but the demand for these plants is extraordinary, and our stocks will not last so order soon!